SeinopSys/PHP-PostgreSQL-Database-Class/README.md

 ### Connecting to a database

-To prepare a new instance of the class for use, simply construct it:
+To start using the class you need to create an instance with the following parameters:

 ```php
 require "PostgresDb.php";